Belgium will investigate suspected Russian interference in upcoming EU elections

 De Croo said the “the goal is very clear: a weakened European support for Ukraine serves Russia on the battlefield and that is the real aim of what has been uncovered in the last weeks.”

+EU nations have poured billions of euros into Ukraine, along with significant amounts of weaponry and ammunition.
+They've also slapped sanctions on top Russian officials, including President Vladimir Putin, banks, companies and the energy sector since the full-scale invasion in February 2022.

+But as the war has dragged on, with Russian troops appearing now to hold a slim advantage, that support has become increasingly difficult to sustain.
+Hungary, Putin's closest European supporter, has held up the delivery of funds to Ukraine and is demanding that peace talks be held.

-De Croo said that Belgian prosecutors are taking action.
-He noted that “the cash payments did not take place in Belgium, but the interference does.”
+Referring to the investigation by Belgian prosecutors, De Croo noted that “the cash payments did not take place in Belgium, but the interference does.”

 “These are serious concerns and that is why I have taken action,” he said.
 “We cannot allow this type of Russian menace in our midst.
 We need to act, and we need to act both on the national level and we also need to act on the EU level.”